-On October 13, 2015, the Company announced that it, through its wholly owned subsidiary NHC, entered into the Strategic Agreement with A&B for the development and commercialization of the PoNSTM therapy in China, Hong Kong, Macau, Taiwan and Singapore (collectively, the "Territories").
+On October 13, 2015, the Company announced that it, through its wholly owned subsidiary NHC, entered into the Strategic Agreement with A&B for the development and commercialization of the PoNSTM therapy in the Territories.
 A&B is an investment and development company owned by Dr. Kong Lam and based in Hong Kong.
 The Strategic Agreement transfers ownership of certain Asian patents, patent applications, and product support material for the PoNSTM device from NHC to A&B and grants to A&B, among other things, an exclusive, perpetual, irrevocable and royalty-free license, with the right to sublicense, to certain NHC technology, as more particularly described in the Strategic Agreement, to market, promote, distribute and sell PoNSTM devices solely within the Territories.
 Pursuant to the Strategic Agreement, A&B has assumed all development, patent (both application and defense), future manufacturing, clinical trial, and regulatory clearance costs for the Territories.
 The Company and A&B will share and transfer ownership of any intellectual property or support material (developed by either party) for their respective geographies.
 In connection with the Strategic Agreement, A&B agreed to provide a credit facility to the Company.

-On October 9, 2015, the Company had issued a convertible promissory note (the "Note") to A&B in connection with the drawdown of US\$2.0 million under the Company's US\$7.0 million credit facility with A&B (the "A&B Credit Facility").
-The Company also received notice of conversion on October 9, 2015and immediately satisfied the terms of the Note by issuing to A&B: (i) 2,083,333 common shares at a deemed price of US\$0.96 per common share; and (ii) 1,041,667 common share purchase warrants, with each warrant entitling A&B to purchase an additional common share at a price of US\$1.44 for a period of three years expiring on November 10, 2018.
+On November 10, 2015, the Company announced that it had issued the Note to A&B in connection with the drawdown of US\$2.0 million under the A&B Credit Facility.
+The Company elected to immediately satisfy the terms of the Note by issuing to A&B: (i) 2,083,333 common shares at a deemed price of US\$0.96 per common share; and (ii) 1,041,667 common share purchase warrants, with each warrant entitling A&B to purchase an additional common share at a price of US\$1.44 for a period of three years expiring on November 10, 2018.

 On December 29, 2015, the Company drew down the remaining US\$5.0 million from the A&B Credit Facility in exchange for the issuance to A&B of 5,555,556 common shares at a price of US\$0.90 per common share and warrants to purchase 2,777,778 commons shares for a period of three years having an exercise price of US\$1.35 per common share.
 Additionally, pursuant to the terms of the funding commitment from A&B, the Company granted A&B the right to nominate one person to serve on the Board.
-A&B nominated Dr. Peng and the Board appointed Dr. Peng to fill the new vacancy.
+A&B nominated Dr. Peng and the Board appointed Dr. Peng on December 29, 2015.
 The common shares and warrants issued to A&B, and the common shares underlying such warrants, are subject to a four-month statutory hold period.